The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 The Aristocrat” – Peste Noire, ‘Le dernier putsch’

-Whence the genesis of left and right?
+Whence the genesis of Left and Right?
 As per the denizens of Reddit Ireland, – comprised of aging rugger buggers (emphasis on ‘bugger’), men who harbour an unhealthy fixation with “girls” from Bangkok, and pathetic-types who really, really care about #LeoTheLeak – I was recently informed that the dichotomy has its roots in the National Assembly during the Revolutionary period in late 18th century France.

-According to this narrative: the right is represented by the monarchy, aristocracy, church, and faithful peasantry; the left’s standard bearers are the liberal intelligentsia, the burgeoning urban poor, masonry, and the ascendent bourgeoisie.
+According to this narrative: the Right is represented by the monarchy, aristocracy, church, and faithful peasantry; the Left’s standard bearers are the liberal intelligentsia, the burgeoning urban poor, masonry, and the ascendent bourgeoisie.

 However, as the Burkean’s eminent Aspiring-Slavemonger-of-UCD-Art-Hoes, I am morally impelled to adopt an ersatz approach.
-Hence, in order to trace the roots of the left-right dichotomy, I turn to an important text by an obscure Greek Marxist, Panagiotis Kondylis – namely, his ‘Conservatism as a Historical Phenomenon’.
+Hence, in order to trace the roots of the Left-Right dichotomy, I turn to an important text by an obscure Greek Marxist, Panagiotis Kondylis – namely, his ‘Conservatism as a Historical Phenomenon’.

 In line with standard theories regarding conservatism, Kondylis recognises that “supporters of the philosophy stubbornly defended the rights of the old society”.
 However, its original opponent, according to Kondylis, was not the liberal intelligentsia.
 Rather, “Kondylis maintains that the ideology had already taken shape in the sixteenth century, when an anti-absolutist conservatism arose”.